 Can you make sure that my son is with all 11 of his friends and that they are in every activity together?

 So this is an email request that we get here at camp all the time…….and we get it, we understand, we really do.
 Every parent’s fear is that they will send their child to camp, their child won’t make any friends and they will be left wandering alone in the woods while everyone else is having fun.
-Here’s an important truth about camp activities, friends and roommate requests — We are professionals who care about your kids…….trust us.
+Here’s an important truth about camp activities, friends and roommate requests —> We are professionals who care about your kids…….trust us.
 When a group of 10 friends gets split up into two different cabins, the two groups of 5 camp is better for everyone.
-Camp is about seeing your returning friends, making new friends, trying exciting new activities, learning new skills, laughing, growing closer to God all while being with the camp staff around.
+Camp is about seeing your returning friends, making new friends, trying exciting new activities, learning new skills, laughing, growing closer to God all while being encouraged and loved by our amazing camp.

 Here are a few things you need to know about Cabin Assignments and Friends at Camp:

 We have 6 separate camp cabins.
 In our main unit, we have two boys cabins on the main floor and two girls cabins above them.
 We also have two newer cabins with a separate boys and girls unit.
 Campers are thoughtfully placed in their cabins according to their age and grade.
 Being placed by their age helps them to have the best experience possible.